Paul-J-Company/Systems-Design/Systems-Design.md

 &ensp;&ensp;autonomously converge to the desired state even if it drifts due to manual changes<br>
 &ensp;&ensp;or unforeseen events.<br>
 &ensp;&ensp;One of the decisions you have to make as a Platform Engineer using GitOps is<br>
-&ensp;&ensp;how you structure your Git repo: repo-per-app, repo-per-team, monrepo, etc.<br>
+&ensp;&ensp;how you structure your Git repo: repo-per-app, repo-per-team, monrepo<br>
 &ensp;&ensp;I always apply the Separation of Concerns Principle and typically use repo-per-app.<br>
 &ensp;&ensp;But it really depends on how your Organization works and is structured.<br>
 &ensp;&ensp;Trying all methods isn't a bad idea to see which one works best.<br>